hyperledger/besu-docs/docs/public-networks/concepts/node-sync.md

 resumes from the last valid world state and continues to download blocks starting from the last downloaded block.

-### Fast synchronization
+### Fast synchronization (Deprecated)

 :::caution

+Fast sync is deprecated in Besu version 24.11.0 and later.
+Please read this [blog post](https://www.lfdecentralizedtrust.org/blog/sunsetting-tessera-and-simplifying-hyperledger-besu) for more context on the rationale behind this decision as well as alternative options.

-It might become impossible to sync Ethereum Mainnet using fast sync in the future.
-If you sync for the first time or ever need to re-sync, update Besu to a version that supports newer sync methods.
+If you sync for the first time or need to re-sync, update Besu to a version that supports newer sync methods.

 :::